senofi/documentation/docs/source/iac-setup-user-with-inline-policy.rst

    finish creating user

     **Note**: Do not attach any IAM policy at this moment.

+4. Create the user

+5. Note the access key id and secret key

 4. Then get back to users and open the created user, go to permissions and click on Add inline policy, click on json